cncf/devstats.archive/README.md

 # Results

 JSON:

 Usually there are about 25000 GitHub events in single hour in Jan 2017 (for July 2017 it is 40000).
-Average seems to be from 15000 to 50000.
+Average seems to be from 15000 to 60000.

-Running this program on a 5 days of data with org `kubernetes` (and no repo set - which means all kubernetes repos).
+1) Running this program on a 5 days of data with org `kubernetes` (and no repo set - which means all kubernetes repos):
 - Takes: 10 minutes 50 seconds.
 - Generates 12002 JSONs in `jsons/` directory with summary size 165 Mb (each JSON is a single GitHub event).
 - To do so it processes about 21 Gb of data.
-- XZipped file: `results/kubernetes_events.tar.xz`.
+- XZipped file: `results/k8s_5days_jsons.tar.xz`.

-Running this program 1 month of data with org `kubernetes` (and no repo set - which means all kubernetes repos).
+2) Running this program 1 month of data with org `kubernetes` (and no repo set - which means all kubernetes repos).
 June 2017:
 - Takes: 61 minutes 26 seconds.
-- Generates 60773 JSONs in `jsons/` directory with summary size 815 Mb (each JSON is a single GitHub event).
+- Generates 60773 JSONs in `jsons/` directory with summary size 815 Mb.
 - To do so it processes about 126 Gb of data.
+- XZipped file: `results/k8s_month_jsons.tar.xz`.

+3) Running this program 3 hours of data with no filters.
+2017-07-05 hours: 18, 19, 20:
+- Takes: 55 seconds.
+- Generates 168683 JSONs in `jsons/` directory with summary size 1.1 Gb.
+- To do so it processes about 126 Gb of data.
-- XZipped file: `results/k8s_month.tar.xz`.
+- XZipped file: `results/all_3hours_jsons.tar.xz`.

-Taking all event from single day is 5 minutes 50 seconds (2017-07-28):
+Taking all events from single day is 5 minutes 50 seconds (2017-07-28):
 - Generates 1194599 JSON files (1.2M)
 - Takes 7 Gb of disck space

-PostgreSQL (wip):
-- Processing on 48 CPUS with all events for 3 days (1st, 2nd, 3rd Jan 2017):
-- Takes 28 minutes 30 seconds.
-- Creases 2,13M rows in `gha_events` table (DB is `gha`).
-- Creates 367K rows in `gha_actors` table.
-- Creates 438K rows in `gha_repos` table.

-Running on all `kubernetes` repos for June 2017 yields:
-- Takes: 66 minutes 24 seconds.
-- Creates 4429 actors.
-- Creates 4288 commits.
-- Creates 60722 events.
-- Creates 1 org.
-- Creates 30 pages.
-- Creates 58357 payloads.
-- Creates 41 repos.
-- Creates 4953 payload - commit connections.
-- Creates 30 payloads - pages connections.

-Running on all 3 kubernetes orgs (and my org 'lukaszgryglicki') for 1-29 July 2017 yields:
+PostgreSQL:

+1) Running on all 3 orgs `kubernetes,kubernetes-client,kubernetes-incubator` repos for June 2017 yields:
+- Takes: 61 minutes 52 seconds.
+- Note that those caount include historical changes to objects (for example single issue can have multiple entries with dirrent state on different events)
+- Creates 5765 actors.
+- Creates 42 assets.
+- Creates 28552 branches.
+- Creates 51412 comments.
+- Creates 5989 commits.
+- Creates 67911 events.
+- Creates 5989 event - commit connections.
+- Creates 32 event - page connections.
+- Creates 29816 forkees.
+- Creates 46328 issues.
+- Creates 31078 issue - assignee connections.
+- Creates 151478 issue - label connections.
+- Creates 601 labels.
+- Creates 15364 milestones.
+- Creates 3 orgs.
+- Creates 32 pages.
+- Creates 67911 payloads.
+- Creates 14280 pull requests.
+- Creates 8140 pull request - assignee connections.
+- Creates 3168 pull request - requested reviewer connections.
+- Creates 50 releases.
+- Creates 42 release - asset connections.
+- Creates 70 repos.
+- See `results/k8s_month_psql.sql.xz`

+2) Running for 3 days 25th, 26th, 27th July 2017 (without org/repo filers) yields:
+- Takes: xx minutes xx seconds.
+- Note that those caount include historical changes to objects (for example single issue can have multiple entries with dirrent state on different events)
+- Creates  actors.
+- Creates  assets.
+- Creates  branches.
+- Creates  comments.
+- Creates  commits.
+- Creates  events.
+- Creates  event - commit connections.
+- Creates  event - page connections.
+- Creates  forkees.
+- Creates  issues.
+- Creates  issue - assignee connections.
+- Creates  issue - label connections.
+- Creates  labels.
+- Creates  milestones.
+- Creates  orgs.
+- Creates  pages.
+- Creates  payloads.
+- Creates  pull requests.
+- Creates  pull request - assignee connections.
+- Creates  pull request - requested reviewer connections.
+- Creates  releases.
+- Creates  release - asset connections.
+- Creates  repos.
+- See `results/all_3days_psql.sql.xz`

 # PostgreSQL database
 Setup: